LiskArchive/lisk-explorer/docs/run_from_source.md

 ## Optional steps

+### Configuration

+You can configure the application by setting the following variables manually and running the process from commandline.

+- `LISK_HOST=node.lisk.io       # Lisk Core/SDK host IP/domain name`
+- `LISK_PORT=8000               # Lisk Core/SDK port`
+- `REDIS_HOST=localhost         # Redis host IP`
+- `REDIS_PORT=6379              # Redis port`
+- `REDIS_DB=0                   # Redis database number`

+> The default `config.js` file contains all of the configuration settings for Lisk Explorer.
+These options can be modified according to comments included in configuration file.

+### Frontend source code watcher

 For having a watcher to generate bundles continuously for all the changes of the code, Run the following command:

 `npm run watch`

+### Google Analytics

 If you want to add a meta tag with name and content defined (For example to verify your ownership to Google analytics) run:

  `SERVICE_NAME='your service name' CLIENT_ID='you client id' npm run build`

-### Candlestick data
+### Market Watcher

+In case of problems with candlestick chart it may be beneficial to rebuild the database by running the following command again.

+`grunt candles:build`

-To update candlestick data manually run after initialization:
+To update candlestick data manually run after initialization

 `grunt candles:update`

+During runtime candlestick data is updated automatically.

-## Run with PM2
+### Run with PM2

 `pm2 start pm2-explorer.json`